islegendary/google-ads-local/README.md

-# Google Ads Return Click Parameters
+# Google Ads Paramters Enrichment

 This repository provides a lightweight solution for companies using Google Search Ads to improve attribution reporting.
 It captures critical click-level data from the Google Ads API, enriching web sessions that contain `gclid` parameters with